 This session is sponsored by the TEGNA Foundation.
 IRE retains control of content, including the topic and speaker selection, for all conference sessions.

 Ellen Gabler is an investigative reporter at The New York Times.
 Before joining the Times, she worked at the Milwaukee Journal Sentinel as a reporter and deputy investigations editor.
 A native of Eau Claire, Wis.
 Gabler is a graduate of Emory University and the Columbia University Graduate School of Journalism.
 She is a former IRE board member. @egabler

 Joe Larsen is a partner in Houston with Gregor Cassidy PLLC.
 Mr. Larsen has extensive experience regarding all aspects of media representation.
 He is a board member and chair of the review committee for the Freedom of Information Foundation of Texas and recipient of FOIFT’s 2010 James Madison Award.
 He was 2012-13 Chair, ABA/TIPS Media, Privacy and Defamation Law Committee.

-Miranda Spivack is a Journalist in Residence at the Brechner Center for Freedom of Information at the University of Florida.
+- Miranda Spivack is a Journalist in Residence at the Brechner Center for Freedom of Information at the University of Florida.
 She has been an advising editor for OCCRP.org, 2019 Fulbright Scholar in North Macedonia, independent journalist revealnews.org, New York Times.
 Former DePauw U Pulliam Distinguished Visiting Journalism Professor.
 2017 SPJ Sunshine Award for “State Secrets,” on state and local government secrecy. https://bit.ly/2JGYym4 Former editor ,reporter for Washington Post.
 In 2013, named best local government reporter by the Md, Del.,DC Press Association. @mirandareporter